Skip to main content

 Whether you've heard of these five healthy habits through the grapevine, through a friend or from a personal trainer you worked with long ago, each has a reputation as being key in the journey to weight loss and fitness.
 Pick up where the blanket statement leaves off and educate yourself on the "why" behind these habits that might already be ingrained in your personal routine.

-1. Perform Half -Lift in Yoga
+1. Perform Half-Lift in Yoga

 "Inhale, raise your arms, exhale, forward fold.
 Inhale, half lift, exhale and forward fold…" If you take yoga, you've done this exact routine or something very similar in class.
 In many cases, the half lift—a subtle move in which you extend and flatten your back—is repeated a number of times in between other poses.
-But why is it so common in yoga?"The half lift is typically done as part of a sun salutation, a series of poses done in sequence to create
+But why is it so common in yoga?

 Parsons explains that the movement promotes lengthening in the spine and strength in the back muscles and shoulders.
-When done properly, it allows the chest and
+When done properly, it allows the chest and front of the body to be more open, ultimately reducing rounding in the back, neck and shoulders.

 Next time you notice your great posture, you can thank your yoga instructor for throwing in a few half lifts last class.